urbanautomaton/urbanautomaton.com/content/blog/2013-07-16-lrug-chef-development-mode.markdown

-abusing development mode and hammering F5, we should be writing acceptance tests where possible, and working from the external requirements of our software *inwards*, so that we can be confident the code we're writing satisfies a genuine need, and is not just some thing we think might be useful later.
+abusing development mode and hammering F5, we should be writing acceptance tests where possible, and working from the external requirements of our software *inwards*, so that we can be confident the code we're writing satisfies a genuine need, and is not just a thing we think might be useful later.

 ## Development mode lies to you